jimklo/LRSignature/src/README.txt

 Versions
 ========
+0.1.12 - No changes; modified dependency version number for python-gnupgp

 0.1.11 - New Features and Bug Fixes:

         * _NEW_ Added a feature to signing to skip signing envelopes with a doc_version older that 0.21.0.